fleetdm/fleet/docs/Using Fleet/gitops.md

 # GitOps

 Fleet can be managed using configuration files (YAML) with GitOps workflow.
-To learn how to setup GitOps workflow see [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).
+To learn how to set up GitOps workflow see [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).

-> Old workflow with YAML configuration files is documented [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Configuration-files.md).  `fleetctl apply` can be still used for imports and backwards compatibility.
+> The workflow with YAML configuration files is documented [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Configuration-files.md).  `fleetctl apply` can be still used for imports and backwards compatibility.

 This page lists the options available in configuration files.